 Clean energy for a stable climate

 I’m committed to acting on climate and pursuing innovative policies that are responsible and equitable.
-As a member of the House Environment and Energy Committee this term, I worked on important legislation that moves us forward in combatting climate change while helping to reduce overall household spending on energy.
-The bills described below will position Vermont to make full use of the unprecedented federal funding available now for all kinds of clean energy improvements like solar panels, storage systems, heating and cooling appliances, energy efficiency upgrades and electric vehicle purchases.
-For info on incentives and rebates available now, visit this link.
+As a member of the House Energy & Digital Infrastructure Committee this term, I will work to ensure we keep moving forward in combatting climate change while helping to reduce overall household spending on energy.
+Due to uncertainty about federal funding under the Trump Administration, we may face headwinds in accessing the expected funding for incentives and rebates described at this link.

 More renewable energy, sooner